avalon-lake-tech/mrbeast-sops-topologies-docs/ubuntu_file_server_setup.md

 - `sudo ufw allow samba`

-Make note of the server's IP address:
+Make note of the server's IP address (This is only necessary for a LAN server)
   - `ip a `

+On Lightsail, use the **Networking** console to open the following ports:
+- TCP: 139, 445
+- UDP: 137, 138

 ## Mounting the Samba Fileserver as Net Drive